Denazification: Censorship

 Artworks were under the same censorship as other media: "all collections of works of art related or dedicated to the perpetuation of German militarism or Nazism will be closed permanently and taken into custody."
 The directives were very broadly interpreted, leading to the destruction of thousands of paintings, and thousands more were shipped to deposits in the US.
 Those confiscated paintings still surviving in US custody include for example a painting "depicting a couple of middle aged women talking in a sunlit street in a small town".
 Artists were also restricted in which new art they were allowed to create; "OMGUS was setting explicit political limits on art and representation".

 The publication Der Ruf (The Call) was a popular literary magazine first published in 1945 by Alfred Andersch and edited by Hans Werner Richter.
 Der Ruf, also called Independent Pages of the New Generation, claimed to have the aim of educating the German people about democracy.
-In 1947, its publication was blocked by the American forces for being overly critical of the occupational government.
+In 1947, its publication was blocked by the American forces for being overly critical of the occupation government.
 Richter attempted to print many of the controversial pieces in a volume entitled Der Skorpion (The Scorpion).
 The occupational government blocked publication of Der Skorpion before it began, saying that the volume was too "nihilistic".

 Publication of Der Ruf resumed in 1948 under a new publisher, but Der Skorpion was blocked and not widely distributed.
 Unable to publish his works, Richter founded Group 47.

 The Allied costs for occupation were charged to the German people.
 A newspaper that revealed the charges (including, among other things, thirty thousand bras) was banned by the occupation authorities for disclosing this information.